Koi are notorious for their voracious appetite.

-With koi fish, some ingredients are definitely healthier than others.
+With koi fish food homemade, some ingredients are definitely healthier than others to include.

 Let’s explore some of the things you should add to your koi’s food if you are making it yourself to ensure they are getting the nutritional input they need to become the big, beautiful giants we know and love.